List of Michelin-starred restaurants in Quebec: Criticism

-The selection of restaurants in the guide elicited some criticism, in particular with regard to the limited stars awarded in Montreal.
+The debut selection of restaurants in the guide elicited some criticism, in particular with regard to the limited stars awarded in Montreal.
 Five Quebec City restaurants received stars in comparison to three in Montreal, despite the latter having triple the population and often being considered a premier dining destination internationally.
 Quebec City restaurants also received more 'Bib Gourmand' designations than Montreal, which are awarded to restaurants offering "exceptionally good food at moderate prices".

 Former Montreal Gazette restaurant critic Lesley Chesterman stated she felt "unpleasantly surprised" by the list, and that there was "shock" in the local food and drink community that Quebec City earned more stars than Montreal.
 Cult MTL magazine food editor Clay Sandhu argued that the selections show that "Michelin doesn't understand Montreal".
 The relatively low number of stars awarded in Montreal also garnered international attention, with Todd Plummer of the New York Post noting zero “Michelin Green Stars” in Montreal, awarded to restaurants with sustainable practices, despite the number of restaurants in the city known for its urban agriculture and low-impact sourcing.

-Toqué! chef-owner Normand Laprise, whose restaurant received a 'Recommended' designation in the Guide, stated he was puzzled by the description of his restaurant provided by Michelin, claiming it did not accurately reflect the food served.
+Toqué! chef-owner Normand Laprise, whose restaurant received a 'Recommended' designation in the Guide in 2025, stated he was puzzled by the description of his restaurant provided by Michelin, claiming it did not accurately reflect the food served.

 Questions were raised by those in the restaurant and tourism sectors of the Outaouais region, which includes Gatineau and the northern suburbs of Ottawa, regarding the absence of local restaurants in the guide.
 Despite being Quebec's third-largest metropolitan area and within the guide's catchment zone, the Outaouais received no recognition, including no establishments listed as "recommended" or awarded a Bib Gourmand.
-In a statement, Michelin confirmed that its inspectors had visited the region but did not find any restaurants that met the criteria for inclusion in the guide.
+In a statement, Michelin confirmed that its inspectors had visited the region in 2025 but did not find any restaurants that met the criteria for inclusion in the guide.